catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

 </p>
 Next thing i want to try is to run this on Windows XP system.
-But i don't feel like installing XP on my system just to listen some music, so i decided to run yes you probably guess it a KVM Virtualization with PCI (yes not PCIE) passtrough.
+But i don't feel like installing XP on my system just to listen some music, so i decided to run yes you probably guess it a KVM Virtualization with PCI (yes not PCIE) passthrough.
 The way i did it basically follow my old Post and fix some error around interrupt sharing.
 ```
 Failed to set up TRIGGER eventfd signaling for interrupt INTX-0: VFIO_DEVICE_SET_IRQS failure: Device or resource busy